pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Collecting pending events
 -------------------------

-Thirdly, the :class:`~eventsourcing.domain.Aggregate` class has a "public" object method :func:`~eventsourcing.domain.Aggregate.collect_events` which can be called to collect the aggregate events that have been created either after the last call to this method, or after the aggregate object was constructed if the method hasn't been called.
+The :class:`~eventsourcing.domain.Aggregate` class has a "public" object method :func:`~eventsourcing.domain.Aggregate.collect_events` which can be called to collect new aggregate event objects.
+New aggregate event objects are appended to the aggregate's list of pending events when a new aggregate is "created" and when subsequent events are triggered.

+Hence, the example ``aggregate`` so far has two pending events.

 .. code-block:: python

+    assert len(aggregate.pending_events) == 2

     pending_events = aggregate.collect_events()

     assert len(pending_events) == 2
+    assert len(aggregate.pending_events) == 0

     assert isinstance(pending_events[0], Aggregate.Created)
     assert pending_events[0].originator_id == aggregate.id